 Stuart is proud to have more than 1,400 alumnae, each of whom is a testament to the school’s educational mission and Sacred Heart philosophy.
 Stuart alumnae take dynamic roles in their communities at large, professionally, socially and personally.

-On Thursday, April 13, we had the pleasure to welcome back eight inspirational alumnae to campus to meet with our students.
-These phenomenal women had lunch with Middle and Upper School students to discuss their careers and the impact Stuart has had on their lives.
+On Friday, we had the pleasure to welcome back eight inspirational alumnae to campus to meet with our Middle and Upper School students.
+These phenomenal women who work in the fields of education, law, tech, medicine, management consulting, global research and development, and engineering, discussed their careers and the impact Stuart has had on their lives with our girls.

 Career ConnectionConnect with other Stuart Alumnae on LinkedIn!

 Advisor to world leaders on economic growth.
 Read the article in Stuart News.

 Nell Merlino ’71

 Stuart Alumnae Gallery honoree and creator of Take Our Daughters to Work Day.
 Watch her video as part of the Icon Series from The Female Lead.